 The report has suggested a series of possible factors to determine the existence of general supervision and control.
 They would include:

-Significant funding is provided either to/from the central organization to the subordinate organization or from/to the subordinate organization to
+- Significant funding is provided either to/from the central organization to the subordinate organization or from/to the subordinate organization to the central organization;

 What Does This Mean for My Organizations?